Medrine-Jepkemoi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that displays the current directory contents, including hidden files (starting with .).
 Use the long format Script that display current directory contents:Long format, with user and group IDs displayed numerically and hidden files (starting with .)
-Script that creates a directory named my_first_directory in the /tmp/ directory
+Script that creates a directory named my_first_directory in the /tmp/ directory Script that moves the file betty from /tmp/ to /tmp/my_first_directory